The meat industry is an important topic when discussing climate change.

-Most never think, or even know, that the meat industry is responsible for a lot of the climate change and global warming that has been posing a risk to the welfare of humanity, as well as every other species on the face of the planet.
+Most never think, or even know, that the meat industry is responsible for a lot of the climate change that has been posing a risk to the welfare of humanity, as well as every other species on the face of the planet.

 As bad as car fumes and industrial smoke happens to be for our environment, the link between the meat industry and climate change is also important (not to mention the transportation industry or the manufacturing industry).

 Cow manure produces very high quantities of nitrous oxide, a greenhouse gas.
-To clarify, this gas is also released in most animals' manure, but cows still produce the most manure out of all of all the major animal livestock groups.
+To clarify, this gas is also released in most animals' manure, but cows still provide the most fertilizer out of all the major animal livestock groups.

 With the demand and production for beef and pork growing, more and more nitrous oxide will be emitted into our atmosphere.

-Overall, if the emissions caused from land use as well as land use changes are included, the meat industry is responsible for 9% of anthropogenic carbon dioxide, 65% of nitrous oxide, and 37% of methane, a greenhouse gas with a 25 GWP.
+Overall, if the emissions caused by land-use as well as land-use changes are included, the meat industry is responsible for 65% of nitrous oxide, and 37% of methane, a greenhouse gas with a 25 GWP (Source).

-These large emissions of methane are mainly produced via the digestive system of ruminants (see enteric fermentation).
+These large emissions of methane are mainly produced via the digestive system of ruminants (enteric fermentation).
 Ruminants are mammals that chew their plant-based food again after digesting it (the cud is regurgitated from the rumen, the first stomach of a ruminant).

-Additionally, the meat industry is responsible for 64% of ammonia, which is one of the primary causes of acid rain.
+Additionally, the meat industry is responsible for 64% of ammonia, which is one of the primary causes of acid rain (Source).

-Fertilizers that are used to grow crops for our livestock’s feed also pose a problem.
+Fertilizers that are used to grow crops for our livestock feed also pose a problem.

 Fertilizers are created by mixing manure and other nitrogen-rich chemicals, which are used to improve soil quality for many feed-ready grains, such as corn.